 Find bellow the growing list of our amazing members.
 APU is also collaborating with a wide network of academics across Australia.

-Dr Siobhan Irving is a casual academic at Macquarie University, where she has both convened and tutored for units in both sociology and anthropology since 2014.
-Siobhan also teaches on a sessional basis within the School of Communications at University of Technology Sydney and mentors students professionally for the University of Sydney.
-After graduating from the University of Aberdeen, Scotland, with a joint MA in anthropology and religious studies, Siobhan completed a PhD in anthropology from Macquarie University in 2019, which passed without revisions.
-Her PhD thesis explored perceptions of sexuality and sexual healthcare within Muslim communities in both Singapore and Sydney, Australia.
+Dr Siobhan Irving is a medical anthropologist and casual academic who has both convened and tutored for units in sociology, anthropology and communications since 2014.
+After graduating from the University of Aberdeen with a joint MA in anthropology and religious studies, Siobhan completed a PhD in anthropology from Macquarie University in 2019, which passed without revisions.
+Her PhD thesis explored romantic relationships and sexual healthcare within Muslim communities in both Singapore and Sydney, Australia.
 Siobhan also serves as an executive committee member of Sydney Queer Muslims, where she serves as the non-profit group’s academic advisor and uses her research experience to assist in developing outreach programs and activities to help the group better support LGBTQ+ Muslims.
-Her current research focuses on improving the accessibility of sexual healthcare and other supportive services for young Muslims in both Singapore and Sydney, Australia.
+Her current research focuses on methods of improving the accessibility of sexual and mental healthcare and other supportive services for young people.

 Julie Kimber is a labour historian.
 She teaches history and politics at Swinburne University of Technology, Melbourne, and is the federal secretary of the Australian Society for the Study of Labour History.